shelleyyz/rez/README.md

 * Deploy your code to Heroku.

 ## Technologies
 * File upload.
-The project uses Cloudinary and the attachinary gem for single and multiple image uploads.
+The project uses Cloudinary for single and multiple image uploads.
-* The project uses the search functionality of ruby gem Geocoder that takes an address from user input and searches for its latitude and longitude coordinates.
-This connects to the Google Maps API and will display when a user updates their user profile or signs up to the site
-* Zodiac sign gem to determine a user's star sign based on their date of birth
+* Dialogflow previously API.AI - natural language processing service.
+It is a development suite for creating conversational interfaces for websites, mobile applications and popular messaging platforms.
-* Slick for carousel display of images
+* RUBY SDK for Dialogflow
-* Open Trivia Database (API)
-* jQuery
-* Javascript
-* AJAX
 * Ruby on Rails
 * HTML & CSS

 ## To Do:
-- [ ] Date location generator
+- [ ] Complete styling
-- [ ] Advanced styling
+- [ ] Animations and add Javascript
-- [ ] React
+- [ ] React or Vue.js
-- [ ] Web sprockets for live chat
+- [ ] Further conversational design for Rez